dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 ---
-title: Changing your subscription plan
+title: Changing Subscription Plan
 excerpt: How to change the subscribed plan for a DNSimple account.
 categories:
 - Account
 ---

-# Changing your subscription plan
+# Change Subscription Plan

 As a DNSimple customer you may require of features that you don't have access to from your current plan.
 Here is what you should do to subscribe to a different plan.